Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-This species is very small, and 4 or 5 frogs can live in a 5 gallon enclosure.
+This species is very small, and 4 or 5 frogs can live in a 5-gallon enclosure.
 You'll want to provide a good filtration system, and you'll need to properly treat the water for chlorine and other chemicals.
 It's ideal to have the water temperature about 75 to 82F.
 You do not want the temperature to fall below 70F.

-In a lot of cases, these frogs are sold as a community frog with other tropical fish, but they are best when housed with just other frogs.
+In a lot of cases, these frogs are sold as a community frogs with other tropical fish, but they are best when housed with just other frogs.
 (I've had the dwarf frogs in a tank with other fish and a blue lobster, the lobster at the frogs and some of the fish; in other cases, I've seen other fish eat the frogs, so it's best to house dwarf water frogs with only other frogs.)
 These frogs can be quite shy, but they do really well in tank setups with rooted and floating plants.

 These frogs will eat bot live and frozen foods.
 They thrive on blackworms, bloodworms, and rinsed brine shrimp, as well as daphnia and cyclops.
 Sometimes they may feed on commercial diets, but the commercial frog pellets are less desired.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.